 In Denmark itself, new SDGs can lead to business opportunities for Danish businesses worth up to 400 billion DKK towards 2030.
 It means that SDGs could increase the Danish GDP by ~15% by 2030.
 Those widely recognized benefits bring a lot of attention and more and more companies are joining the cause.
 Besides the monetary value working sustainably with emerging markets is morally valuable.

 Engaging the employees in the company with a purpose

 Millennial Employee Engagement Study by Cone Communications showed that three-quarters of millennials would take a pay cut to work for a socially responsible company.
 This study shows that employees are more loyal to a company that helps them contribute to social and environmental issues.
 Research also shows that employees believe a job is more fulfilling when they are provided opportunities to make a positive impact on social and environmental issues.

 Besides the younger generation, there are generally more employees looking for companies with a clear purpose and sustainability in the centre of the business.
 Implementing Sustainable Development Goals in a company business strategy is a good way to achieve higher employee satisfaction.

 Managing risk and assuring the license to operate

 All of the United Nation members signed an agreement to pursue the SDGs and those countries might use legislative measures or cause reputational scrutiny in order to achieve the goals.
 Companies that want to ensure stabile and continues performance need to step up and make sure that they are relevant in the future.

 Sustainability is a trend that is not worth to go against.
 There is more and more pressure from policies in emerging markets on transparency, accountability and environmental responsibility.
-This drastically rises risks associated with license to operate in those countries.
+This drastically raises risks associated with a license to operate in those countries.
 Addressing regulatory compliance and staying “ahead of the curve” will help companies with managing risk.

-Optimizing business resources and creating more value
+Optimising business resources and creating more value

 Staying ahead of your competition